-As for most other professions, the base salary of an IT consultant depends on different factors like location, experience, the business area with which the professional is familiar.
-Below, you can find some stats that can help you understand the key factors to consider before hiring an IT consultant and how much it will cost.
+As for most other professions, the base salary of an IT consultant depends on different factors like location, experience, and the business area with which the professional is familiar.
+Below are stats that can help you understand the key factors to consider before hiring an IT consultant.
+They will give you a better idea of how much it will cost.

-How do the IT consultant rates range depending on location?
+How do IT consultant rates range depending on location?

-- In London, specialists earn an average of 11.6% more than the national average
+- In London, specialists earn an average of 7% less than the national average

-- In Edinburgh – 3% more than the country’s average
+- In Edinburgh—13% more than the country’s average

-- In Reading – 7% less than the country’s average
+- In Reading—10% more than the country’s average

-- In Manchester – 1% less than the national average rate
+- In Manchester—10% more than the national average rate

-- In Birmingham – 9% less than the national average rate
+- In Birmingham—3% more than the national average rate